 - Retain your Iowa license plates.
 No action is required.
 Keep them as souvenirs or check if your new neighborhood offers license plate recycling.

-For relocation guidance, visit our Moving Out of Indiana page.
+For relocation guidance, visit our Moving Out of Iowa page.

 Remember to remove the license plates before handing over the car keys.
 You then have 30 days to transfer the license plates to another vehicle in your name.

 For more on selling your car, visit our Title Transfers page.

 The seller surrenders the car title, but not the license plates.
 If you don’t have plates to transfer and the vehicle is registered in Iowa, you can drive the car temporarily without plates provided you carry one of the following documents: